How can I make a request for flexible working?

 - If your school disagrees, they must write to you giving the reasons for the refusal.
 You may be able to complain to an employment tribunal if you feel this is unfair.
 Edapt has produced another article which provide an overview on employment tribunals

-You can only make one application for flexible working a year.
+You can only make one application a year.

 How do I make a request?

-You should write an email or letter to your headteacher requesting flexible working.
+You should write an email or letter to your headteacher requesting it.
 Your school might ask you to use a standardised form to make an application.
 The standardised form on the the GOV.UK website can be found here.

 The application must include: